 Skip to main content

-GX Cloud builds on the innovative features of GX open source software (OSS).
-Its easy-to-use web interface lets you quickly validate your data without creating and running complex Python code.
-With GX Cloud you can work collaboratively with your teammates to define and test reusable data queries that alert you to changes in your data.
+GX Cloud simplifies data quality management and monitoring.
+Its easy-to-use web interface lets you quickly validate your data without provisioning and maintaining complex infrastructure.
+With GX Cloud, you can work collaboratively with your teammates to define and test reusable data queries that alert you to changes in your data.

 • It's web-based and browser- and platform-independent.

-• A hosted environment and intuitive interface makes it faster to set up and run your data Validations.
+• An intuitive interface makes it faster to set up and run your data Validations.

-• Features such as Validation run histories, Data Asset metrics, and more.
+• Validation run histories, Data Asset metrics, and more.

 GX Cloud architecture